grzegorz914/homebridge-meraki-control/README.md

 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Limitations
-* Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
+* That maximum Services for 1 accessory is 100.
 If Services > 100, accessory stop responding.
 * The Services in this accessory are:
   * Information.
   * SSIDs.